Previous Page

 ABCS Requestor

-An ABCS requestor is the person authorized to enter background check requests in ABCS for a specific contractor or entity.
+A requestor is the person authorized to enter background check requests in ABCS for a contractor or entity.

-For information on who can be a requestor for the contractor or entity, see:
+For information on who may be a requestor for a contractor or entity, see:

 2000 Background Checks for Contracted Services